wp-plugins/jquery-collapse-o-matic/readme.txt

 == Changelog ==

 = 1.4.8 =
-* Click events now use jQuery's on() event handler for content that arrived dynamically via AJAX
+* Click events now use jQuery's on() event handler for content that arrived dynamically via AJAX NOTE: plugin now requires jQuery version 1.7 or newer
 * added notitle attribute if no title should be displayed
 * added startwrap and enwrap attributes for wrapping titles
 * fixed bug when using nested close links and highlander grouping